 4. GHOST IN THE SHELL: STAND ALONE COMPLEX

 While the original Ghost in the Shell has garnered ample amounts of praise and even reached cult status, Stand Alone Complex is a TV series that isn’t quite the remake, sequel or prequel equivalent of the film.
 As its name suggests, this series stands alone apart from the film.
 While the film certainly delves deep into the psychology and philosophical ideas of a cyberised world and what that could mean for humanity, Stand Alone Complex gives us a far better idea on whom these characters are and what exactly it is they do.

 The show never really delves as deep as the film does in terms of its psychology, but for all intents and purposes, the show is much more balanced.
 If you someone who likes psychological thrillers, or movies like Inception or shows like CSI or Dexter, Stand Alone Complex is something that will get your blood pumping and kick your brain into motion.

 Certainly for the mature audience who thought they would never watch something as “juvenile” anime.

 3. FULLMETAL ALCHEMIST: BROTHERHOOD

 This is not only a favourite anime of mine, but it is one of my all-time favourite stories, I watched, read, or heard.
 Period.
 The show revolves around Ed and Alphonse Elric, brothers, who are on a journey to try and find a way to regain their bodies.
-In truth, that’s certainly a main plotline of the story and it’s actually pretty much how the show starts.
+In truth, that’s certainly the main plotline of the story and it’s actually pretty much how the show starts.
 However, with each passing episode, this story just becomes larger than anything you could have imagined in the beginning.
 It’s such an epic tale that will be with you forever.
 The story really is that good.